qontu/ngx-inline-editor/README.md

 ![Version 0.1.0](https://github.com/qontu/ngx-inline-editor/raw/master/demos/basic/0.1.0.gif)
 ## Dependencies

-Basically it does not depend on any libraries except Angular4 itself.
+It depends on Font awesome v4.7.0 to show the icons.
 For themes you may need to include Twitter Bootstrap CSS.

-### Angular 4+ Version
+### Angular 7+ Version

-Angular 4 is now stable.
+Angular 7 is now stable.
 Therefore, if encountering errors using this lib, ensure your version of Angular is compatible.
-The current version used to develop this lib is angular4 **^4.0.0**.
+The current version used to develop this lib is angular4 **^7.2.0**.

 ## Controls & Features